The Earl of Errol

-The Earl of Errol is Child ballad 231 (Roud 96), existing in several variants.
+The Earl of Errol (Roud 96, Child 231) is a traditional folk song, existing in several variants.
 Sometimes the ballad is called Lady Errol.

 The earliest known published version of the ballad appeared in Edinburgh Magazine in 1803.

 Synopsis

 The earl marries; the bride, if named, is Kate; some variants mention the agreement about her dowry, or refer to her tochter (Scots tocher or variants, a dowry or marriage portion).

 In various combinations, though always in the order: